MRPHFitch/Projects/README.md

 # Projects
 This is a collection of course projects that I have worked on.

+# Bastion
+This is a secure P2P messaging app that utilizes Signal Protocol for encrypted messages.
+The end result is an app that establishes a status code with every user.
+Each time the app is opened, the status code entered indicates safe or in need of rescue.
+If in a life or death situation, the app pulls up a fake calculator screen while recording 5-10 seconds of video and sends it to Law Enforcement.
+The recording provides the content and gps coordinates necessary for a response to provide the assistance the individual needs.

 # Animation Mapper
 The animation mapper is a GUI implementation of a trip log csv data file.
 The points are plotted on a GPS map and an animated tracker will highlight and show the path of the trip.
 Utilizes an executable JAR file.
 Beware of grumpy cat.